 Why do you need to block out all light?

-a start.
+In bedrooms for a start.
 But also in offices, schools, hospitals and other public buildings where AV equipment is used.

 Why do you need to block out some light?